amoldavsky/llm-order-dependency/README.md

 ## Approach

 To show order dependency with LLMs can:
-(1) pick a few sample MCQs and run them through and LLM many times (2) take a large sample of MCQs from various areas and test through the LLM
+(1) pick a few sample MCQs and run them through and LLM many times while shifting answer location (2) take a large sample of MCQs from various areas and test through the LLM

 This experiment focuses on (2) where we sample MCQs from the following datasets: